Adroiti/docs-for-code-review-tools/RuboCop/Lint-Syntax.md

 ## Description

-This is actually not a cop and inspects nothing.
+This is actually not a rule and inspects nothing.
 It just provides methods to repack Parser's diagnostics/errors into RuboCop's offenses.

 ## Further Reading